 When you should list certifications on your resume

-1. An employer requires specific certifications
+1. When an employer requires specific certifications

-Onetonline is a good place to look if you aren’t sure, and you can also explore other job postings in your target industry.
+O*NET online is a good place to look if you aren’t sure, and you can also explore other job postings in your target industry.

 Not sure what your resume should look like?
 The best way to learn is by taking inspiration from resume examples written by other candidates in your industry.